Erectile dysfunction (ED) is trouble getting or keeping an erection of the penis. The penis is not firm enough to have sex.

 ED may be caused by:

-Stress that change how the nerves work—This is more likely in men with sudden ED.
+Stress that change how the nerves work—more likely with sudden ED

 The main symptom of ED is not being able to get or keep an erection long enough to have sex.

 The doctor will ask about symptoms and health past.
 A physical exam will be done.
 This will include a genital and rectal exam.

 The doctor will ask about the quality of erections.
 This may include questions about the time of day, how rigid the erection is, and how long it lasts.
 The doctor may also ask about your mental state, desire, arousal, ejaculation, and orgasms.
 The answers can help point to the source of the problem.